Beryl: Doesn't it bother you that you haven't done more with the life God gave you?

 - Dr. Feelgood: Jocko is a mild version of this trope; he gives Sully samples of pain medication for his bum leg.
 They do help Sully, but they're more successful in dealing with Carl's Angry Guard Dog.

-- Hey, It's That Guy!: One of Philip Seymour Hoffman's earliest roles.
+- Hey, It's That Guy!: Officer Raymer is one of Philip Seymour Hoffman's earliest roles.

 - I Have No Son: Played for laughs; at the Thanksgiving dinner Clive Jr. takes Beryl to, the chief investor says Beryl must be proud of Clive Jr. She claims Clive Jr. isn't really her son, because the hospital switched bassinets.
 Clive assures the other man his mother is kidding, but looks worried.